Koestler Parapsychology Unit (KPU) is a research group based in the Psychology

 and updates on twitter

-NOW OPEN FOR BOOKING : Starting September 2013, online course in parapsychology.
+NOW OPEN FOR BOOKING: Starting 7th April 2014, online course in parapsychology.
 Click here for more information about the course, and click here to go to the registration page.
 Click here for a review of the course published in Skeptical Inquirer.
+Note April is the only time we will be running this online course in 2014, and numbers are strictly limited, first come first seved!
+Next course April 2015.